Turnbridge Equities

 Turnbridge Equities is a privately held, Manhattan-based real estate investment company.
 The firm has a US$2 billion portfolio of development projects for various types of properties in the United States and is considered "asset class-agnostic".
 Turnbridge began construction on a 1.3 million square foot logistics center, one of the largest industrial projects in New York City in 2021.
 Turnbridge was founded in 2015 by Andrew Joblon, who worked for another New York real estate firm, Fisher Brothers.

 Projects

 The company's first deal involved vacating 17 retail tenants and securing zoning incentives for a city block in Miami Beach.
-The area was later sold to Michael D. Fascitelli and Eric Birnbaum, co-owner of Rio, who then built the Goodtime Hotel with an investment from David Grutman.
+The area was later sold to Michael D. Fascitelli and Dreamscape Companies CEO Eric Birnbaum (co-owner of the Rio Las Vegas), who also built the Goodtime Hotel with an investment from David Grutman.

 In June 2018, Turnbridge Equities and Harbor Group International (HGI) entered an agreement to ground lease a 90,000 square foot warehouse at 2300 Linden Boulevard in New York, in close proximity to the JFK airport.
 The warehouse was later leased by Amazon, who used the location as a delivery station.
 HGI sold their interest in the warehouse to BentallGreenOak, a real estate investment firm, in 2021.